 • Hickory Wood: Hickory has a stronger flavor than oak, so it should be used sparingly.
 It’s slightly sweet, but has deep, woody undertones.

-PRO TIP: Personally, I don't use mesquite wood when I cook brisket.
+PRO TIP: Personally, I don't use mesquite wood for brisket.
 To me, it has a very strong, bitter flavor.

 Smoking beef brisket with wood logs